nathan-bottomley/eleventy-plugin-podcaster/README.md

 }
 ```

-## Usage
+## Creating the feed

-To create a podcast site, you need these three things:
+To create a podcast feed, you need these three things:

 1. Information about your podcast
 2. Information about the individual episodes